-If you see an opossum in the wild it is best not to touch them or get too close.
-If you need to remove one from your property, then it is best to wear long, thick gloves or get a removal company to help you.
+If you see an opossum in the wild, it is best not to touch them or get too close.
+If you need to remove one from your property, it is best to wear long, thick gloves or get a removal company to help you.

-If you get bitten by an opossum it is likely that you may get a bacterial infection, so get checked out by a doctor as soon as possible.
+If you get bitten by an opossum, you may likely get a bacterial infection, so get checked out by a doctor as soon as possible.

 Are Opossums Friendly?

 Opossums rarely attack and are peaceful animals.
 Opossums are more likely to play dead than attack.
 If you see an opossum that appears dead, even with a foul smell, then leave it for a while.
-You may notice that when you go back an hour later that it was just playing dead.
+When you go back an hour later, you may notice that it was just playing dead.

 Opossums will not go out of their way to attack you, although you may hear them growl or hiss at you.
-However, a cornered wild animal is a dangerous animal so give them plenty of space.
-If they are carrying their young then opossums will defend them so make sure you do not corner them.
+However, a cornered wild animal is dangerous, so give them plenty of space.
+If they are carrying their young, opossums will defend them, so make sure you do not corner them.